-The E50 is the upper end model in Matrix's new Suspension Elliptical line, built specifically for the home market using all of the same components and design that the commercial line is known for.
+The E50 is the upper end model in Matrix's new Suspension Elliptical line, built specifically for the home market using all of the same components and ergonomics that the commercial line is known for.
 You are truly getting a health club machine right in your home gym.
+A step up from the base E30, this one is sure to be a big seller for the company.

 The Matrix E50 elliptical is strong and compact, with exclusive technologies built in that you don't find anywhere else, even on the commercial level.